 If you want to know more about Cross-Origin Resource Sharing: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

-This rest client allows to test API online.
+This web service testing tool allows to test API online.
+This tool is ideally used to discover an API by doing some tests.
 This can be useful for a small test of an API, for example to launch 3 or 4 requests, it does not require installation.

-You can launch requests to a public REST API (CORS can be diabled).
+You can launch requests to a public REST API (CORS does not need to be disabled with calls from the server side).
 You can also test your local API, with requests launched directly in the browser.

 It is better to use a more functional heavy client in the case of advanced tests.
 API testing tools do not replace test automation (for example: UI tests with selenium ... ).

 REST is a set of architectural principles which is stateless (not keep a client state on the server).
 It is a alternative to SOAP (Simple Object Access Protocol), which is more heavyweight.